 More and more dog owners are choosing to make grain-free or raw diets.
 Most vets, on the other hand, recommend premium commercial foods.
 Neither group is likely to change.
 I think it’s time vets put aside their beliefs to help dog owners get these homemade diets safely balanced.

 If you prefer, click here to scroll down to a raw dog food recipe designed by a vet.
 Or click here for advice on home-made vegan diets.
 However, I hope you can stay for an explanation first.
 This vet-approved raw diet should be better than most, but it’s different, and I’d like to explain why…

 Should Dogs Eat Wolf Diets?

 Most raw diets are based around the theory that dogs should be fed the diet of their wild ancestors.
 While this is definitely good thinking, as a vet I have two concerns:

 - When these diets are analysed they usually differ a lot from what studies show dogs need.
 The screenshot shows a diet advised by a local pet nutritionist.
 If this was a commercially-prepared food, it would be a scandal.

-- There is good evidence that dogs and wolves don’t eat the same thing.
+- There is good evidence that dogs and wolves don’t eat the same thing

 The diet I’m going to build will keep referencing wolves but also take into account the changes in domestic dogs.
 It will also make a great (but still not guaranteed!) effort to be balanced.